jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 And these are the most important fields into the BareMetalHost CRD:

 - `metadata.labels.infraenvs.agent-install.openshift.io`: This needs to point InfraEnv's name of the manifest created in the precious step.
-- `metadata.annotations.inspect.metal3.io`: This one should be set to disabled.
+- `metadata.annotations.inspect.metal3.io`: **Mandatory**, This one should be set to `disabled`.
+- `metadata.annotations.bmac.agent-install.openshift.io/hostname`: **Optional**, This annotation allows you to set an static hostname for your host.
+- `metadata.annotations.bmac.agent-install.openshift.io/role`: **Optional**, This annotation allows you to set an static role for your host.
 - `spec.online`: Should be true, in order to allow Ironic to boot the node.
 - `spec.automatedCleaningMode`: Should be disabled, this is only relevant on PXE environments.
 - `spec.bootMACAddress`: This is the MAC address that will be use to boot the node.